divyansh343/blacksoff/README.md

 - Lazy loading for non-critical components and media.
 - CSS and JS are minified via Next.js build process.
 - Used Framer Motion only where animation was essential to reduce overhead.

 ---

-## ♿ Accessibility Considerations

-- All interactive elements have appropriate `aria` labels.
-- Focus management and keyboard navigability have been tested.
-- Semantic HTML tags are used for better screen reader compatibility.

----